gerbaudo/urop-spark/README.md

 current required for our detector.

-The **trigger system** is a circuit that can determine within nanoseconds whether a cosmic muon has gone through our spark chamber.
+The **trigger system** is a circuit that can determine within nanoseconds whether a cosmic ray has gone through our spark chamber.
 The idea is to have two simpler particle detectors (scintillators) one above and one below the spark chamber.
 Each one of them can provide a small electronic signal when a particle goes